 Hang the string over a popsicle stick, and dangle the stars inside 2 cup mason jars.
 We were able to fit three stars max in the jars, but two stars was more comfortable.

 You need to make sure the stars dangle freely without touching the bottom of the jar, the sides of the jar or each other.
-My 5 year old and 3 year old were super excited to help out.

 Mix together the borax and boiling water until the borax is completely dissolved.

 And then pour it into the mason jars until the tops of the stars are covered.
-The crystals will grow on the ribbon as well, so I don’t really recommend filling the jars completely.
+The crystals will grow on the ribbon as well, so I don’t recommend filling the jars completely.

 If you spill anything, be sure to clean it up fairly quickly or you’ll grow crystals on your counter too.
 And you probably don’t want to do that.
 Remember, borax is abrasive, so be gentle as you wipe it up.